bensutherland/simple_pop_stats/README.md

 ## 15. Plot mean assignment per repunit from 100 sim
 ```
 plot_summarize_100_sim(axis_label="repunit",repunits_file = TRUE,
-                          plot_prefix = "summarize_100_sim")
+                          plot_prefix = "summarize_100_sim",plot_colls = FALSE,
+                          width=8,height=11,pdf_png="pdf")
 ```

+IF microsats - `repunits_file = FALSE` is a must.

+To plot by individual collections instead of by repunit summary, use `plot_colls = TRUE`

-If you have a repunits file, use `repunits_file = TRUE`, otherwise set this to false (eg. usats).
+If using SNPs, and you have a repunits file, you can use `repunits_file = TRUE`.
 Will be chosen by interactive popup if TRUE.
-You can also add in "regional roll-up" by adding a column to the repunits file with the heading `region` - matches the format that Chum and Eulachon already use.
+This allows the use of a "regional roll-up" by adding a column to the repunits file with the heading `region` - matches the format that Chum and Eulachon already use, and could easily be added to other species as needed.

-Repunits allows you to choose the axis_label - if you didn't use a repunits file, don't change the default.
+Seting `repunits_file = TRUE` also allows you to choose the axis_label - if you didn't use a repunits file, don't change the default.
 Could be repunit, CU or CU_NAME, but not extensively tested.

-plot_prefix allows you to change the output file name, so you don't overwrite previous work.
+`plot_prefix` allows you to change the output file name, so you don't overwrite previous work.
 Will write to the 03_results folder.

 Requires 2 files produced in `full_sim`